 Sets how fast transfers on the IDE interface occur.
-The options are Disabled or Auto Detected.
-The default is Auto Detected.
+The options are:

+- Disabled - Auto Detected (default)

 If set to Disabled, transfers occur at a less than optimized speed.
 If set to Auto Detected, transfers occur at the drive's maximum speed.